LineaLabs/lineapy/docs/mkdocs/guides/contributing/areas/update-docs.md

     LineaPy's project documentation is built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and deployed with [Netlify](https://www.netlify.com/).

+## Pre-requisites

+Ensure that you have the requirements needed to build docs installed.
+`pip install -r requirements.txt` from the `docs/` subdirectory.

+## Instructions

 To add or update project documentation, take the following steps:

 1. Add or update a Markdown file in `docs/` folder.
 Check existing files or